micro-os-plus/micro-test-plus-xpack/tests/platform-native/README.md

 # platform-native

-This folder is here only for completness, and to show that native tests do not need any special support.
+This folder is here only for completeness, and to show that native tests do not need any special support.